Market Cap: ₪816M TTM revenue: ₪191.6M YOY return: +23.29% |

 ISI outlook and risk assessment

-ISI is profitable but has growing debt.
+ISI is no longer profitable but has cut down its debt.
 ISI’s largest risk lies in potential margin erosion and ISI not debt persistence.
 Current debt arose from financing existing revenue-generating satellites.
 If ISI’s margins decline and debt is not repaid, ISI may find itself unable to finance the replacing of its current fleet.
 This risk does currently not look too high, but the persistent debt and potential margin squeeze is indeed worrisome.

 - ISI appears so far immure to the threat of new-space operators Planet/Blacksky/Satellogic.
 Blacksky generates revenue mostly from U.S. government sales, where ISI does not compete.
 Planet generates significant revenue from 3U imagery, where ISI also does not compete.
 So ISI’s sales channels generally are not in conflict.